Internal Regulations of Student Groups (amended on April 04, 2016)

 The Club Audit is a self-reported evaluation of your club’s financial status, which serves to ensure that clubs are accountable and transparent in their handling of the club’s money.
 The club audits are used for the SSMU’s annual audit, which takes place every summer.
 Completion of the Club Audit requires the completion of the Club Audit Form and submission of your original receipts and other documentation to the SSMU front desk.

-The deadline for submission of the Fall 2017 Club Audit is January 30th, 2018 at 5 pm.
 No late applications will be accepted, and late applications will result in an audit score of zero.
+Please submit at least a few hours before the deadline in case of any potential server issues.
 Note that both the Club Audit Form and your original receipts must be submitted online before the deadline in order for your Club Audit to be considered submitted.

-The club audits are assessed by the SSMU Club Auditor and will be assigned a score between 1 and 5.
+The club audits are assessed by the SSMU Club Auditor and will be assigned an overall weighted score between 0 and 5.
 Failure to complete the audit form or to submit documentation such as receipts will result in a score of 0.
-The audit score reflects the strength of your club’s accounting.
-In particular, your score is impacted by whether or not your transactions are accompanied by appropriate documentation, and the amount of variance between your receipts submitted, transactions listed, and bank statements.
+The audit should reflect a fair representation of your club’s accounting policies, its financial state and transactions followed by thorough disclosures.
+In particular, the process will measure accuracy, compliance and completeness of the audit.

 The club audit score is also a top criterion used by the Funding Committee to allocate funds to clubs throughout the year, and so not submitting a Club Audit, or receiving a low audit score, may have a negative impact on your club’s future funding applications.

-If you have any questions, please contact the Club Auditor.
+If you have any questions, please contact the Club Auditor at email@example.com

 SSMU Clubs should keep all of the following tips in mind to ensure that they are managing their club resources efficiently:

-If you have any questions about your bank statements, please contact the Club Auditor.
+Bank statements are available in your online banking portal.
+If you have any questions about your bank statements, please contact the Club Auditor at firstname.lastname@example.org.

-All SSMU clubs (including Interim Status clubs) are eligible to open a free bank account with Scotiabank through the SSMU!
-Please note that clubs are not allowed to open any accounts that are not SSMU branch accounts at Scotiabank.
+All SSMU clubs (including Interim Status clubs) are eligible to open a free bank account through the SSMU!
+Please note that clubs are not allowed to open any accounts that are not SSMU branch accounts.

 In order to open a bank account for your club or change your bank account’s signing officers, clubs must complete the following online forms, which will then be processed by the Club Administrative Officer and the Accounting Department.
-Please note this process may take 2-3 weeks during high traffic periods.
-After the form has been processed by SSMU, the club will be emailed a signed letter confirming the new account or change of signing officers for the club to bring to Scotiabank.
+Please note this process may take 2-3 weeks during high traffic periods. .

-Please be advised that any person listed as a signing officer on a club bank account must have proof of residence in Montreal (a lease, a utility bill, etc.) as well as 2 pieces of photo ID in order to be added to the account by the bank.
+Please be advised that only 2 persons can be listed as signing officers on a club bank account and must have proof of residence in Montreal (a lease, a utility bill, etc.) as well as 2 pieces of photo ID in order to be added to the account by the bank.

 When completing these forms, make sure that the following three conditions are satisfied for the people listed as a signing officer:

 SSMU offers a variety of funding opportunities for student groups.
-All of the following funds, allocated by the Funding Committee, are available to Full Status Clubs.
+All funds, allocated by the Funding Committee, are available to Full Status Clubs.
 Interim Status Clubs are eligible for every fund but the Club Fund.

 While many clubs are interested in pursuing sponsorship agreements with external commercial groups, SSMU clubs are not legal entities and any contract signed by a club is not legally binding.